Moving to Albania from the US: Cost, Visa, and Healthcare Guide

 WHAT ALBANIA IS ACTUALLY LIKE

-What hits Americans living in Albania first is how little English resistance there is.
-The EF proficiency score sits at 532, which puts it solidly in the high category, and younger Albanians especially are often enthusiastic to practice.
-What takes longer to adjust to is the pace of infrastructure: roads in smaller towns are rough, air quality in Tirana scores a 3 out of 10 due to aging vehicles and construction dust, and power or internet hiccups still happen outside the capital even with generally solid 7-out-of-10 internet coverage.
-What makes people stay, and a surprising number do, is the combination of warmth and affordability that Europe no longer offers.
-Albanians have a concept called mikpritja, the duty of hospitality, and it is not a tourism slogan.
-Neighbors bring food.
-People invite you into their homes within a week of meeting you.
-Americans used to transactional social culture find this disorienting before they find it deeply appealing.
+Language resistance turns out to be minimal.
+Albania's EF score of 532 places it solidly high, and younger Albanians are often eager to practice on you.
+The slower adjustment is infrastructure: rough roads in smaller towns, Tirana air quality at 3 of 10 courtesy of aging vehicles and construction dust, and occasional power or connectivity hiccups outside the capital despite generally solid 7-of-10 internet.
+What holds people, and a surprising number stay, is a combination of warmth and affordability that Europe no longer offers anywhere else.
+Albanians practice mikpritja, a duty of hospitality that is not a tourism slogan: neighbors arrive with food, and invitations into homes come within a week of meeting.
+Americans raised on transactional social norms find this disorienting first and deeply appealing second.

 Living in Albania is approximately 59% cheaper than the United States.
 A single person spends around $1250/month on average, excluding rent.